PranavBawgikar/streamlit-bg-remover/README.md

 ```bash
 streamlit run bg_remove.py
 ```
+<br /> <br />
 ### running on jupyter notebook or google colab

+this approach requires a few steps to run the streamlit code. streamlit is a python library used for creating data science and machine learning web applications. google colab, on the other hand, is a cloud-based platform where you can run python code in a jupyter notebook-like environment. streamlit code can be run in colab by following these steps:

-if you're working with jupyter notebook or google colab, you can install the required packages using the following commands:
+install the required packages using the following commands:

 ```bash
 pip install rembg==2.0.50